Tunisian President Beji Caid Essebsi Dies; Was Country's 1st Freely Elected Leader

 Announcing the leader's death, Tunisia's presidential Facebook page said funeral plans for Essebsi would be announced soon.

-Essebsi helped bring stability to Tunisia after a series of street demonstrations ousted former President Zine el-Abedine Ben Ali in 2011.
-Tunisia is the only democracy to emerge from the Arab Spring — the public protests that spread to other countries in North Africa and Middle East.
+Essebsi helped bring stability to Tunisia after a series of street demonstrations ousted former President Zine el-Abidine Ben Ali in 2011.
+Tunisia is the only democracy to emerge from the Arab Spring — the public protests that spread to other countries in North Africa and the Middle East.

 "As leader, he relaxed a sweeping inheritance law to improve equality between men and women, and called for Tunisian women to be able to marry non-Muslims," NPR's Ruth Sherlock reports for our Newscast unit.